The Teenagers’ Voice in Family Law Settlements

 A Child’s grieving, too

 The parents are in an emotional flux carrying their workload and caring for all their children, they may forget that the adult child’s view about what’s going on is from a young inexperienced lens.

-The decline of a teen’s parent’s health, death of one parent or financial pressures often mean an aging parent will require increased social and emotional support from their adult family members.
-This support may be a regular visit to accompany them to a grocery store, assist with household expenses preparation with meals, cleaning, or last minute transportation requests.
-Many adult children today are uncomfortable and unskilled at how to effectively interact with their aging parent and with decisions that will affect their life and her parent’s life.
+The decline of a teen’s parent’s health, death of one parent or financial pressures often mean an ageing parent will require increased social and emotional support from their adult family members.
+This support may be a regular visit to accompany them to a grocery store, assist with household expenses preparation with meals, cleaning, or last-minute transportation requests.
+Many adult children today are uncomfortable and unskilled at how to effectively interact with their ageing parents and with decisions that will affect their life and their parent’s life.

 Telling their story

 Adult children are often keen to tell their story.
 As a full-time student immersed in studies they likely have no funds to ‘vote with their feet’ to rent their own living space avoiding the discomfort of home.
 They can be seen as a vulnerable group dependent on their parents for their welfare, education, and future.
 And yet, their parents’ lives are in turmoil too.

 Does age factor into the discussion of whether a teenager is entitled to address what they want?
 There is no magic age when a teenager becomes a considered participant in their own future.
 The courts have followed the wishes of children as young as 13 years old.